IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 # Q8: Research what your legal obligations are in relation to handling user data and how they can be met for the project

+In order to outline the legal obligations of handling user data and there relationship to ACME Corporation, I have sourced an Australian Government document titled *Rights, responsibilities and roles of data users*.
+The document clearly outlines appropriate definitions and as suggested by the title, the legal obligations and responsibilities of data users.
+I consider the overview of the document below to be of practical use for ACME Corporation.

-- Link to the document can be viewd [here](https://toolkit.data.gov.au/files/Rights,_responsibilities_and_roles_of_data_users_Dec2013.pdf).
+- Link to the full document can be viewed [here](https://toolkit.data.gov.au/files/Rights,_responsibilities_and_roles_of_data_users_Dec2013.pdf).

+- Additionally, I have sourced *The Privacy Act 1988* which can be viewed [here]()

 ### Data Users:

-- "A data user refers to a person involved in accessing and investigating integrated datasets for statistical and research purposes"
+- The term data user refers to a person involved in accessing and investigating integrated datasets.
+Specifically for statistical and research purposes.
+This includes academics who work in research institutions and employees undertaking research in Commonwealth and state/territory agencies.
+The term data user in plural may also refer to multiple data users working as part of a consortium, alliance or collaborative network.

+- Given ACME Corporation aims to be competitive and relevant, it is encouraged ACME Corporation should embrace the benefits of big data.
+In this manner, it is fair to suggest ACME Corporation will be involved in accessing and possibly investigating integrated datasets.

+- Therefore, it is recommended ACME Corporation seriously consider the following outline.

+### Rights and Responsibilities

-- "Data users have a number of ‘rights and responsibilities’ associated with accessing and using integrated datasets that involve the use of at least one Commonwealth dataset.
-These exist within the governance and institutional framework designed to minimise risks around the management of data, once data is received by the integrating authority and after it has been integrated."
+- There are a number of rights and responsibilities associated with accessing and using integrated datasets which ACME Corporation should familiarise themselves with.
+These rights and responsibilities relate to integrated datasets that involve the use of at least one Commonwealth dataset.
+Additionally, these rights and responsibilities exist within the governance and institutional framework which is designed to help minimise risks associated with managing data.

-- "Has the right to consult with data custodians and the integrating authority on any material changes or updates to a data integration project (regardless of whether changes originate from data custodians or integrating authorities).
-This will occur before data users start examining integrated datasets.
-The consultation is likely to include issues raised by integrating authorities such as the technical feasibility of the project or the limitations of data use."
+- ACME will be required to consult with data custodians and the integrating authority if they are to make any material changes or updates to a data integration project.
+This will be required regardless of whether any such changes originate from data custodians or integrating authorities.
+Additionally, the consultative process will be led by a data custodian(s) who are required to approve theACME project before proceeding to an integrating authority.

+- According to the sourced document - *Rights, responsibilities and roles of data users*, this consultation is to be done before data users start examining integrated datasets; aiming to raise issues of integrating authorities (technical feasibility of ACME Corporation) or any limitations of the data use.

 - "are entitled to receive appropriate training covering high level statistical integration principles, governance and institutional arrangements, data protocols (e.g., ethical approval processes in the case of human-based health research), legislative frameworks and security requirements.
 This training will be facilitated by integrating authorities.
 Course material will also be determined by integrating authorities, with possible input, advice and assistance provided by data custodians.
 Data users can also expect to access a range of self-help tools to enhance their understanding of the Commonwealth arrangements."